- Reported rental rates include both family and unrelated party land rental contracts as well as long-term rental contracts.

 Historical rental data is included.
 Weighted average rental rates are listed by county for each year.

-There is really no way to statistically project future rental rates.
-Keep in mind the numbers listed are weighted averages.
+We cannot statistically project future rental rates.
+The numbers listed are weighted averages.
 That means there are rents both above and below the numbers listed.
-Again, these numbers are merely a starting point.

-Also included is the 2017 county rental data gathered by the USDA National Ag Statistical Service (NASS) in cooperation with the Minnesota Department of Agriculture.
-The USDA/NASS data is collected by mail-out survey state-wide and the resulting 2017 data is included in this document.
+Also included is the 2019 county rental data gathered by the USDA National Ag Statistical Service (NASS) in cooperation with the Minnesota Department of Agriculture.
+The USDA/NASS data is collected by mail-out survey state-wide.
 It is an excellent comparison to use with the FINBIN data.

 Note: Several counties in north, east and west central Minnesota regions have no FINBIN rental rates reported this year.
 That is due to staff reductions in Farm Business Management programs and resulting loss of participating farms in those counties.
 USDA/NASS data for those regions are listed.

-Keep in mind that these rental rates include both family and un-related party land rental contracts as well as long-term rental contracts.
-Rental rates between family members can be lower than those between un-related parties.
+These rental rates include both family and unrelated party land rental contracts as well as long-term rental contracts.
+Rental rates between family members can be lower than those between unrelated parties.
 Long-term rental contracts generally do not change dramatically during the length of the contract and therefore may affect the weighted average numbers used in the data calculations.
-Please note that the land rental rates shown here may not align with rents being paid for new land coming on the market.
+The land rental rates shown here may not align with rents being paid for new land coming on the market.

-Following is a table showing average annual changes in land rental rates for the years 2012 through and including 2017 and the one-year change from 2016 to 2017.
-These changes are based on weighted averages to compensate for differences in acres and rental rates from the various counties in each region.
+The table below shows the total percent change in land rental rates from 2015 through and including 2019 and the one-year change from 2018 to 2019.
+These changes are based on weighted averages to compensate for differences in acres and rental rates from the counties in each region.
 The land rental numbers used to calculate the percent change values are also from the FINBIN database.
-Also included is a statewide percent change.
+Included is a state-wide percent change.

-The 2016-2017 annual change data shows a slight downward trend in rental rates for six of the eight regions.
-In West Central and East Central regions there was an increase.
-There was an increase in number of acres in West Central.
-But there is no definitive way of determining the cause for this.
+The 2018-2019 annual change data shows a slight downward trend in rental rates for seven of the eight regions.
+Unlike other regions, rental rates in the East Central region have continued to increase over the past five years for farms included in these programs.
 East Central has limited data available and none is available for North Central.

-Because of these anomalies, the land rental rates listed are again merely a starting point or guide and not an absolute rental rate.
-The percentage figures are not meant to predict future increases but are merely to document how regional and state rental rates have changed over the years.
+The land rental rates listed are a starting point or guide and not an absolute rental rate.
+The percentage figures are not meant to predict future increases; they document how regional and state rental rates have changed over the years.